Multiplexed photon number measurement: Measurement back-action

-To be more quantitative, the dephasing rate $\Gamma_\mathrm{d,s}$ of the cavity is accessed through the decay of the mean quadrature of the storage mode $\langle a_s+a_s^\dagger\rangle=\int 2 x W(x+iy)\mathrm{d}x\mathrm{d}y$~\cite{Campagne-Ibarcq2019}.
-In Fig.~\ref{fig3}B, we show $\langle a_s+a_s^\dagger\rangle$ as a function of time under the multiplexed drive with a strength $\Omega=0.23\chi_\mathrm{s,mp}$.
+In Fig.~\ref{fig3B}a, we show $\langle a_s+a_s^\dagger\rangle$ as a function of time under the multiplexed drive with a strength $\Omega=0.23\chi_\mathrm{s,mp}$.
 Repeating this experiment for various values of the multiplexed driving strength $\Omega$ allows us to determine how the latter affects the dephasing rate $\Gamma_\mathrm{d,s}$, and thus the measurement rate.
-The dephasing rate is non monotonic in the drive strength (Fig.~\ref{fig3}C).
+The dephasing rate is non monotonic in the drive strength (Fig.~\ref{fig3B}b).
 Noticeably, it reaches a maximum when $\Omega = \chi_\mathrm{s, mp}/2$ for which information is extracted at a rate approximately 5 times larger than the natural dephasing rate.
-This maximum is well captured by a measurement model based on a master equation without any free parameter (line in Fig.~\ref{fig3}C)~\cite{supmat}.
+It is possible to understand this behavior by considering a model system where the comb has an infinite number of Dirac peaks $\{f_\mathrm{mp}+k\chi_\mathrm{s,mp}\}_{k\in\mathbb{Z}}$ (see Appendix \ref{sec:theory}).
+The Fourier transform of a comb being a comb, the drive performs sudden rotations by an angle $2\pi\Omega/\chi_\mathrm{s,mp}$ of the Bloch vector of the qubit every time step $1/\chi_\mathrm{s,mp}$.
+When $\Omega/\chi_\mathrm{s,mp}$ is integer, the comb does not affect the qubit and thus $\Gamma_\mathrm{d,s}$ vanishes.
+Conversely, the maximum measurement rate corresponds to half-integer $\Omega/\chi_\mathrm{s,mp}$ for which the effect of the comb on the qubit dynamics is maximum and leads to the strongest qubit emission.
+With the finite comb used in the experiment, this maximum persists and is reproduced by a model based on a master equation without any free parameter (line in Fig.~\ref{fig3B}b).